 One day Sam heard a new song on the radio, a sweet song about a boy losing his guitar, a guitar with the same name as his.
 He wondered if it was a true story.
 He wondered if somehow, they were the same guitar.

-A few weeks later Sam heard the musician was playing in Denver.
+A few weeks later Sam heard the musician was playing in Denver, just a two hour drive away.

 “Excuse me sir, there’s somebody here to see you.”